 Therefore, developing an inventory of all essential data and assets is imperative.
 Establishing proper list management processes, including reviews, storage, and updates, is also vital.

 The risk of effective insider exploits in a company increases if you don't have an insider threat program.
 The compromise or loss of critical assets, sensitive information, personally identifiable information (PII), and other essential assets from insider theft, fraud, and acts of terror may cause irreparable damage.

 According to insider attack statistics from 2020, around 2,500 inside security breaches arise in the United States every day - almost one million every year.
 As a result, a formalized and well-implemented insider threat program has defined responsibilities and roles.
 The threat program should have thresholds to conduct inquiries, refer to investigators, and request prosecution.

-One of the other challenges CISOs face in the planning of incident response strategy is that incidents and management plans are often difficult to implement and theorize because companies lack the effective allocation of budget for IT.
+One of the other challenges CISOs face in the planning of incident response strategy is that incidents and management plans are often difficult to implement and theorize because companies lack the effective allocation of the budget for IT.

-The Four Phases of NIST Incident Response Plan
+Four Phases of the NIST Incident Response Plan

 NIST provides four main phases of a standard incident response plan.
 It is imperative to recognize that post-incident and preparatory activities are also unequivocally essential.
 NIST highlights both types of actions in their provided outline.